ilog2000/serverless-user-mgmt/README.md

 ## Running locally

-To start playing with it clone the repository and install node
+To start playing with it clone the repository and install node packages
 ```
 git clone https://github.com/ilog2000/serverless-user-mgmt
 yarn